qojulia/WaveguideQED.jl/docs/src/tutorial.md

 nothing #hide
 ```

-If we also want to know the number of photons in the waveguide state as a function of time another operator to out expectation function as:
+If we also want to know the number of photons in the waveguide state as a function of time, another operator to out expectation function as:

 ```@example tutorial
 n = (ad*a) ⊗ identityoperator(bw)